 We all know that life can be overwhelming, you may have hit a rough spot or feel like you are treading water.

-Trust the process in your journey, as I guide you in reclaiming your well-being.
-Take the time to focus on the therapeutic experience, rebuild connections and strengthen your relationships.
+Trust the process in your journey, together we will engane in a music centred process to reclaiming your wellbeing.
+Take the time to focus on the therapeutic experience and rebuild connections with your-self or others.

-I hold a master's degree in music therapy and am an accredited music therapist (MTA/MT-BC) in good standing with the CAMT/CBMT.
+I have a master's degree in music therapy and am an accredited music therapist (MTA/MT-BC) in good standing with the CAMT/CBMT.

-Utilizing a music-centered framework, I support you through your journey to emotional, physical or mental wellness.
+Utilizing music based techniques, I support you in your journey to emotional, physical or mental wellness.

 "Where words fail, music speaks."